 Approved by Brucemore Board of Trustees - October 10, 2010

-Although visitors to Brucemore are welcome to take candid photographs of the grounds and buildings for their souvenir purposes, professional photography is not permitted on the estate.
+Although visitors to Brucemore are welcome to take candid photographs of the grounds and buildings for their souvenir purposes, professional photography is not permitted on the estate or in the buildings.

 The National Trust for Historic Preservation holds the copyright on all Brucemore images and permission is required for any professional photography that is not for the express purposes of documenting or promoting the buildings and grounds on the site.